 One approach that has fallen in and out of favour over the years, is to use viruses which can selectively infect cancerous cells due to specific specific genetic or metabolic phenotypes, such as unregulated replication.
 This can then be used to lyse cancer cells, display a marker to the immune system, produce cytokines or prodrug convertase.
 The problem with this approach is that the virus are highly unlikely to make it into all of the cancerous cells because it is quickly spotted by the immune system and destroyed.
 Either pre-existing or adaptive immunity presents a problem, the immune system can destroy the virus quicker than it can destroy the tumour.
 The result is again being impressive initial results followed later by what is often even more aggressive recurrence.

 Our starting point to explore this space is to ask how we can create a more effective balance between, on the one hand, evading the immune system and on the other hand, getting into every cancerous cell whilst pervading the tumour microenvironment.
 Next, once we have achieved this selective penetration, how do we drive a therapeutic regime that does not allow resistance to emerge?
-You can find out more about you can engage on our opportunities page.

 Next generation synthetic lethality